mohametalmeari/Awesome-Books-ES6/README.md

 How to open your project in the browser?
 Double click on the index.html file and the website will be open in your browser.

+### Deployment

+You can deploy this project using GitHup Pages

 <p align="right">(<a href="#readme-top">back to top</a>)</p>